 Growing tomatoes is highly rewarding as the beautiful fruits add a splash of color to your garden and they taste simply delicious!
-If you are looking for an unusual and some argue, better way to grow your tomatoes, consider growing your tomato plants upside down.
+If you are looking for an unusual and some, argue, a better way to grow your tomatoes, consider growing your tomato plants upside down.

 There are many benefits of growing tomatoes upside down.
 Many of those benefits are listed here:

-- If you need to bump up the speed of growth, growing tomatoes upside down is the best option for you.
+If you need to bump up the speed of growth, growing tomatoes upside down are the best option for you.

 Think Upside Down!

-Enjoy the better produce and the envious looks from other gardeners by growing your tomato plants upside down!
+Enjoy the better product and the envious looks from other gardeners by growing your tomato plants upside down!